Bill Ackman rejigs Universal deal after regulators probe SPAC plan - Up News Info

 Article content

-“We underestimated the reaction that some of our shareholders would have to the transaction’s complexity and structure,” Ackman said in a PSTH release.
+“We underestimated the reaction that some of our shareholders would have to the transaction’s complexity and structure,” Ackman said in a PSTH statement.

 Pershing Square, Ackman’s main hedge fund, will now replace PSTH as the investor.